Table of Contents

 1 Introduction to Gas Processing

-The treatment of Natural gas is a technical procedure.
+Natural gas treatment is a technical procedure.
 The purpose of gas treatment is to clean the gas by extracting contaminants, fluids, and hydrocarbons (non-methane).
-In oil and gas terminology the processed gas is called pipeline friendly gas.
+In oil and gas terminology, processed gas is called pipeline-friendly gas.

-The composition of gas depends upon the type of producing well, depth, and area’s geology.
+Gas composition depends upon the type of producing well, depth, and area’s geology.
 Gas processing units clean the contaminant-rich gas by eliminating pollutants like hydrogen sulfide, carbon dioxide, and water.
 Pollutants like carbon dioxide have commercial value; such contaminants are treated further.

 2 Gas Processing: Contaminants in Natural Gas

-- Naturally produced gas comes with vapours and free water as well.
-The gas may also contain mercury and chlorides.
+• Naturally produced gas also contains vapours and free water.
+It may also contain mercury and chlorides.

 When the contaminants like H2S, CO2, and N2 exist in the naturally produced gas, it is called acid gas or sour gas.